 It could well be that those in receipt of Direct Payments require stays in hospital.
 This would not necessarily mean that the direct Payments should cease.
-Guidance advises that consideration should be given by the local authority, the carer, the holder and NHS Trust to as to how the payments might be used to meet non-health needs or to ensure that the employment arrangements can be maintained.
-For example, the holder may prefer some personal tasks to be undertaken by the carer rather than hospital staff.
-However, the personal care and medical input need to be tailored so as not to interfere with the medical treatment.
-(Terminating or suspending the carer's employment may lead to a delay of continuity of care and a delay of discharge).
+Guidance advises that consideration should be given by the local authority, the carer, the holder and NHS Trust to as to how the payments might be used to meet non-health need.